 Department faculty provide advisory support to students who are interested in managing the local student chapter of the ACM.

 CECS Senior Design Project Showcase

-The College of Engineering and Computer Science (CECS) Senior Design Showcase is an annual event at which teams of students from the college compete with one another and present their senior design coursework to a panel of judges from industry.
+The College of Engineering and Computer Science (CECS) Senior Design Showcase is an annual event at which teams of students from the college compete with one another and present their senior design coursework to a panel of judges from the industry.
 Prizes are given for the best oral presentations and best displays.

 SS12 Code for a Cause Programming Competition

 SS12 Code for a Cause is a weekend-long programming competition at which teams of students work with professionals to develop software applications for persons with disabilities.
 Competition starts at the campus level, and the winner advances to a statewide competition.
 Teams from CSUN have won first place at several recent competitions at the state level.

 The Layer 8 club educates students about computer security and holds friendly internal competitions to increase students’ knowledge of computer security issues and to develop their skills.
 The club organizes workshops on computer and web security and invites guest speakers from the industry.
 They compete regularly in the Western Regional Collegiate Cyber Defense Competition.